dnanexus/dxCompiler/doc/TestCompilerInYourEnvironment.md

 In order to move dxCompiler to a new environment (other than staging or prod), for example mini environment, the asset for the dxCompiler version you want to work with needs to be downloaded from the DNAnexus platform, uploaded to your environment, and stored in a location where the dxCompiler executor expects it, as shown below.

-## In DNAnexus staging or prod environment - download the runtime executor asset
+## Download the runtime executor asset

 The following example assumes you will be working in the aws:us-east-1 region and uses version 2.10.0 as the version.